 The district operates over 84 buses to transport approximately 7,500 students and traveling more than 4,000 miles each day.
 District buses transport students to and from school, extra-curricular events and sporting events, including after hours and on weekends.

-"Space Available" applications can be submitted for the 2018–2019 school year beginning on July 1, 2018.
+"Space Available" applications can be submitted for the 2019–2020 school year beginning on July 1, 2019.
 "Space available" seat assignments may be made prior to the start of the school year, but typically, most assignments will happen after the actual ridership counts have been collected over the first three to four weeks of school.
-To apply for one of the open seats, you must complete a "Space Available" application form (submit online or print it and return it to Transportation Services).
+To apply for an available seat, you must complete a "Space Available" application form (submit online or print it and return it to Transportation Services).
 Applications will be processed on a first-received basis.
-The application will also be available in hard copy at each LPS school and at the Transportation Services Center.
-NOTE: Due to the uncertainty of ridership based on the new bell time structure and a complete revision of all routes, the majority of Space Available applications will not be processed until after October 1st once several weeks of ridership data has been obtained.